-Robin works as an advisor, team leader, and project manager developing and overseeing DAI’s portfolio of agricultural and micro and small and medium enterprise finance projects worldwide.
-She has led financial services advisory and research projects for the Consultative Group to Assist the Poor, the U.K. Department for International Development, Inter-American Development Bank, International Finance Corporation, World Bank, the U.S. Agency for International Development and private sector financial institutions and has published and presented on the commercialization of microfinance and public sector financial institutions in retail and agricultural finance.
+Robin works as a technical advisor, team leader, and new business champion on DAI’s economic growth portfolio.
+She has led advisory and research projects for the Consultative Group to Assist the Poor, the U.K. Department for International Development, Inter-American Development Bank, International Finance Corporation, World Bank, the U.S. Agency for International Development and private sector financial institutions and investment funds.

 Based in Central America, she has worked in more than 20 developing countries.

 B.A., economics, Tufts University